nasa/oceandata-notebooks/README.md

 > [!Important]
 > - Edit notebooks in JupyterLab so Jupytext can do its magic.
-> - Create new notebooks by copying `COPYME.ipynb` into the `notebooks` folder.
-> - When you first clone this repository, the `notebooks` folder will not exist!
-> - Run the Jupytext cell below to create the `notebooks` folder or any new notebooks.
+> - This README is also recognized by Jupytext: use right-click > "Open With" > "Notebook".

-Keeping notebooks in a code repository is tough for collaboration and curation because notebooks contain large, binary outputs and metadata that frequently changes.
+Keeping notebooks (.ipynb) in a code repository is tough for collaboration because notebooks contain large, binary outputs and metadata that frequently changes.
-This repository uses [Jupytext] to keep notebooks (.ipynb) paired with markdown files (.md).
-Although the entire `notebooks` folder is ignored by git, the paired markdown files are not.
+By means of the [Jupytext] extension, markdown (.md) files can behave like notebooks without those bulky outputs.
+To get the benefits of notebooks with saved outputs *while only* storing markdown files in a code repository, we let the Jupytext extension keep a paired markdown file synchronized with each notebook.
-Contributors should compose and edit notebooks in the `notebooks` folder, and commit changes to paired markdown files in the `book/notebooks` folder.
+Contributors should compose and edit notebooks in the `notebooks` folder and commit the paired markdown files in the `book/notebooks` folder.

 [Jupytext]: https://jupytext.readthedocs.io/

+### Edit Notebooks

 > [!Note]
-> This `README.md` is itself recognized by Jupytext to have executable cells.
-> Open it in JupyterLab as a notebook using right-click > "Open With" > "Notebook".
+> When you first clone this repository, the `notebooks` folder will not exist!

-To create the `notebooks` folder, or any time a new notebook has been added to the repository, run the following cell.
+To create the `notebooks` folder, or any time a notebook does not appear under `notebooks`, run the following cell.
-The `jupytext --sync` command will generate or update .ipynb files for every .md file tracke by git.
+It will synchronize the .ipynb files paired with the .md files tracked by git.

 ```{code-cell}
 :scrolled: true